-Why is Financial Counseling Necessary in Recovery?
+Why Is Financial Counseling Necessary in Recovery?

-It’s common people to assume that a person entering into an addiction rehab treatment program is only there to receive treatment for the addiction.
-What is completely overlooked is that many people in recovery are also learning new ways to live a productive lifestyle all over again that doesn’t include drugs or alcohol.
+It’s common for people to assume that a person entering into an addiction rehab treatment program is only there to receive treatment for the addiction.
+What is often completely overlooked is that many people in recovery are also learning new ways to live a productive lifestyle all over again that doesn’t include drugs or alcohol.

 That’s where financial counseling comes in.

 Dealing with debt can cause a huge amount of stress, particularly if you can’t see a way out of the financial mess you’ve landed in.
-Yet far too many people overlook the importance of financial recovery after addiction.
+Yet, far too many people overlook the importance of financial recovery after addiction.

-Research shows that uncontrolled stress levels are a significant risk factor for relapse in people recovering from addiction1.
+Research shows that uncontrolled stress levels are a significant risk factor for relapse in people recovering from addiction.
 Finding the right level of financial counseling and learning effective ways to manage your finances could help relieve some stress and make it easier to get back on track.

-Financial Guidance During Recovery: A Valuable Tool
+Financial Guidance during Recovery: a Valuable Tool

 A financial guidance counselor can be invaluable for helping you regain control over your finances.
 A good financial counselor will look at your current financial situation to gain a clearer understanding of your starting point before tailoring some strategies to help improve your personal finances.